 Rapid and comprehensive reduction of greenhouse gas emissions is required in order to reduce the need for future adaptation and DRM in the longer term.
 Creating synergies between adaptation and mitigation can increase the cost-effectiveness of action and make them more attractive to stakeholders including potential funding agencies.
 Opportunities for synergies are greater in some sectors (agriculture and forestry, buildings and urban infrastructure) but are more limited in others (coastal systems, energy and health).
-Examples include where adaptation leads to effects on mitigation such as watershed planning including hydroelectricity affecting greenhouse gas emissions, or where mitigation can affect capacity to adapt, such as community carbon sequestration affecting livelihoods.31 A specific example are often recommended.
-They is the creation of a 30 million+ have net benefits over the range ha mosaic of biodiversityof anticipated future climate and rich forest reserve combining associated impacts.
-Learning is essential to risk management state, provincial, private, and indigenous land in Brazil, which and adaptation.
-Research has resulted in an estimated on learning emphasises the reduction in emissions of 1.8 importance of action-oriented billion tons of carbon through problem solving, learning-byavoided deforestation. doing, and concrete learning cvcles
+Examples include where adaptation leads to effects on mitigation such as watershed planning including hydroelectricity affecting greenhouse gas emissions, or where mitigation can affect capacity to adapt, such as community carbon sequestration affecting livelihoods.31 A specific example is the creation of a 30 million+ ha mosaic of biodiversity-rich forest reserve combining state, provincial, private, and indigenous land in Brazil, which has resulted in an estimated reduction in emissions of 1.8 billion tons of carbon through avoided deforestation.